 Thank you for your interest in volunteering at the Peabody Museum.
 Volunteers are vital to the success of the Museum’s many resources and programs from behind the scenes to working directly with the public.
 Simply put, we couldn’t do all we do without our volunteers!

-Peabody volunteers are a diverse group who come from every walk of life: college students, people with full or part-time jobs, partners, husband-and-wife-teams, and retirees to name a few.
+Peabody volunteers are a diverse group who come from every walk of life: high school and college students, people with full or part-time jobs, partners, husband-and-wife-teams, and retirees to name a few.
 If you have skills, background or interests to share, the Museum welcomes you to apply to our program.

 What do volunteers do?